ingkebil/OPML2Recipe/README.md

 Installation Notes
 ------------------

-Download the attached zip file, install the plugin and restart calibre as described in the Introduction to plugins thread.
+Download the zip file, unpack it and zip only the contents of the OPML2Recipe directory.
+Install the plugin: preferences -> plugins -> load from file.
+Selet the newly created zip file.
+Restart calibre.
 Customize the plugin via Preferences -> Plugins or through the configure button of the plugin.

 Usage